rosensilva/ballerina-samples/ballerina-api-sample/README.md

 }
 ```

-## Before you begin:  What you'll need
+## Before You Begin:  What You Will Need
 - A favorite text editor or IDE
 - JDK 1.8 or later
 - Ballerina Distribution (Install Instructions:  https://ballerinalang.org/docs/quick-tour/quick-tour/#install-ballerina)
 - You can import or write the code straight on your text editor/Ballerina Composer

-## How to complete this guide
+## How to Complete This Guide
 You can either start writing the service in Ballerina from scratch or by cloning the service to continue with the next steps.

 To skip the basics: